 The use of heat in the yoni steaming is an important factor here.
 The uterus is supported in the pelvis by 6 pairs of ligaments and muscles, which can become sluggish, over stretched or over contracted as a result of falls or injury to the sacrum, pregnancy, birth and poor post natal care, or bad posture.
 When the womb is misaligned, she can put pressure on the bladder, bowel, lymph and circulatory systems, causing congestion and associated problems.
 Heat attracts blood flow to any areas where it is applied.
 The increased blood flow to the yoni brings nutrients and oxygen to feed and nourish the tissues, and carry away toxins.
 In some traditions, like in Eritrea, Ethiopia and Sudan, they use smoke instead of steam, and is used as part of their traditions for preparing a woman for married life.

 Herbs have been used for healing and health since the beginning of time, and you don’t have to go far from your door to find them.
 In fact, it has been said many times that the herbs you need will be growing in your local area.
-In Mizan Therapy, we use many different herbs.
-The Steam Clean blend from Mizan Botanicals is a gentle mix of flowers suitable for general steaming, but you can work very specifically with choosen herbs if you wish.
+I use many different herbs, more often, I use a gentle mix of flowers suitable for general steaming, but you can work very specifically with choosen herbs if you wish.
 One of my favourite things to do is to walk out into my garden or along by the river near where I live, and see what plants “call” to me.
 Recently I have been attracted by the White Dead Nettle which grows abundantly down by the river.
 As I didn’t know much about this particular herb, I did a little research, and found that it has traditionally been used as a “woman’s herb”.
 An effective uterine tonic that is dedicated to the Archangel Michael, who is called upon to use his mighty sword to cut the emotional cords that keep us stuck in situations and old patterns and behaviours that no longer serve us.

 I feel like I could write a whole other blog just on the herbs that can be used as there are so many, but to start you off I will list a few of my favourites here: Red Clover (to balance hormones), Raspberry Leaf (uterine tonic), Rose petals (for the heart), Calendula (healing to the tissues), Mugwort (uterine tonic and emmenagogue), Chamomile (nervine relaxant) and Motherwort (hormone balancer).
-If in any doubt, check in with your Mizan Therapist or a medical herbalist.
+If in any doubt, feel free to check in with me.

 The herbs enter your blood stream through the porous and absorbing tissues of your vulva and vagina, bringing healing to your reproductive system, and as a secondary reaction, your urinary and digestive systems too.
 For me, it is the soothing effect that yoni steaming has on my nervous system which brings me such joy.
 I have often referred to yoni steaming as like having a big hug, warm and comforting.
 There is some science behind this too.
 There are many nerves in the pelvis, one of them being the Vagus nerve.
 The Vagus nerve is the longest cranial nerve in the body, running from your brain to your pelvis and has many, many essential functions.
 It has recently been discovered that the vagus nerve is connected to the cervix and has a vital role to play in both orgasm and childbirth.
 Steaming with herbs that have nervine relaxant properties, such as, lavender or chamomile, help to calm and regulate your nervous system.